Healthdirect Free Australian health advice you can count on.

 Can anyone follow a gluten-free diet?

-Many people think a gluten-free diet is a healthy alternative — but it’s not.
-Gluten-free food products often have higher fat or sugar contents to make the food tastier and give them a better consistency.
+Many people think a gluten-free diet is a healthy alternative — but it's not the best option for everyone.
+Gluten-free products often have higher fat or sugar contents to make the food tastier and improve its texture.

 A gluten-free diet is essential for people medically diagnosed with coeliac disease.
-Others need to be very careful because a gluten-free diet can lack essential nutrients if it's not balanced well.
+Others should consider the benefits against the disadvantages of a gluten-free diet.
+A gluten-free diet can lack essential nutrients if it's not well-balanced.

-Gluten itself doesn’t offer special nutritional benefits but the many whole grains that contain gluten do.
-They’re rich in an array of vitamins and minerals such as B vitamins, folate and iron, as well as fibre.
+Gluten itself doesn't offer special nutritional benefits, but the many whole grains that contain gluten do.
+Gluten-containing grains can be an excellent source of some vitamins and minerals such as B vitamins, folate and iron, as well as fibre.
 You may miss out on these nutritional benefits if you follow a gluten-free diet and have not sought professional help from a dietitian to ensure your diet is balanced.

 Learn more here about the development and quality assurance of healthdirect content.